How AI transforms sales prospecting: the definitive guide

 Understanding your customers starts with their data.
 Use data insights to tailor interactions based on customer behavior, preferences, and needs.

-Within Outreach, for example, our conversion intelligence software Kaia uses AI to track custom topics including any mentions of competitors, demo, pricing.
+Within Outreach, our Conversion Intelligence Insights tracks custom topics, including any mentions of competitors, demos, and pricing.
 Sales managers can then see how often those topics are coming up in conversations across their team or with specific reps and use the insights from Kaia to coach their reps

 6. Dig into data gaps